 For All Children’s Hospital in St. Petersburg, Florida, CAMA facilitated visioning sessions with groups of children.
 Seven-year-old Jacob was one participant who left a lasting impression.
 On a large drawing pad we divided a page into two columns, one topped with a happy face and the other a sad face.
 Children described hospital experiences, and we captured their examples in the respective category.
-When Jacob thought of needles, we instinctively reached for the sad face, but he corrected us.
+When Jacob yelled out, "needles!", we instinctively reached for the sad face, but he corrected us.
 Needles, he explained, make him better, and thus belonged under the happy face.

 Wow!
 We were blown away by this young child’s perspective.
 Yes, needles are an inescapable reality for most patients, but through better design we have the ability to mitigate feelings of pain through positive distractions.
 Jacob’s story will forever inspire our work, as well as others.